Leyguinha/Leyguinha/README.md

 <table border="0" width="100%">
   <tr>
     <td width="70%" valign="top">
       I am a fullstack developer.
 My name is Matheus, but you can call me Leyga.
-I am 22 years old and originally from Rio de Janeiro.
+I am 22 years old and originally from Rio de Janeiro Brazil.
 I finished high school at AFA.
 I am a technology enthusiast.
 Did you like it?
 Don’t waste time and come create your project with us.
 Get in touch through <a href="https://discord.com/users/573676927018336267"><strong>Discord</strong></a> or the email below.
 We also left the completed projects below so you can see our work.
     </td>
     <td width="30%" valign="top" align="center">
       <img src="https://imgur.com/5XfMWQE.png" width="100%" style="border: 4px solid #903cff; border-radius: 15px;" alt="Avatar Leyga">